CEDAR, INC.

 (By Prompt Pillar)

-1) What is an Entrepreneur; 2) Traits of an Entrepreneur; 3) Entrepreneurship Types – a) Innovation Driven Enterprise; b) Small and Medium Enterprise; 4) Identify local Entrepreneurs; 5) Economics; 6) Marketing; 7) Profits / Loss; 8) Small Business / Start Ups; 9) Create a “Class Business”; 10) Prototypes; 11) Explore brownfields/greyfields/greenfields/previously mined sites/coal camp communities, as possible sites for new business location and/or revitalization; 12) Develop new use for coal.
+3. Entrepreneurship in the digital economy - To create new and expand existing small businesses within the region by taking full advantage of the digital economy: 1) What is an Entrepreneur; 2) Traits of an Entrepreneur; 3) Entrepreneurship Types – a) Innovation Driven Enterprise; b) Small and Medium Enterprise; 4) Identify Local Entrepreneurs; 5) Economics; 6) Marketing; 7) Profits / Loss; 8) Small Business / Start Ups; 9) Create a “Class Business”; 10) Prototypes; 11) Explore Brownfields/Greyfields/Greenfields/Previously Mined Sites/Coal Camp Communities, as possible sites for new business location and/or revitalization; 12) Develop New Use(s) for Coal; 13) Create a business that will provide a service to the coal industry.